junkerm/specmate/documentation/specmate-quick-start.md

 A test case assigns each variable a value.
 In certain test cases Specmate leaves the value of a variable blank.
 If this is the case, the variable is not restricted to a certain value.
 The generation of the specification follows the rules of Liggesmeyer.
 The application of these rules lead to a optimal relation between test coverage and number of test cases.

 The nodes which are in the *Input* column are variables which represent the causes from the model.
 Below the *Output* column you find the variables which represent the effects.
+Further input and output variables can also be added or existing ones deleted.

 You are also able to delete a test case when pressing the trashcan icon of the specific test case.
 If you want to add test cases manually, you can press the *Create test case* button at the bottom.